trandaison/nuxt-3-auth/docs/guide/middleware.md

 # Middleware

-Mặc định module cung cấp một middleware tên `auth` để kiểm soát quyền quyền truy cập giữa các trang.
+By default, this module provides a built-in middleware named `auth` to handle authentication between pages.

-## Sử dụng
+## Usage

 - Protected page